-Identify the Problem.
-The first step to building belief is to prove that a problem exists.
+Identify the Problem: The first step to building belief is to prove that a problem exists.
 Why add the feature?
 What issue are you trying to resolve?
-Even the response, “to add fun” is inherently stating that the game isn’t fun enough yet.
-Although fun is a subjective goal and you’ll want to get as objective as possible.
-So, what is causing the game to not be fun?
+Even the response, “to add fun” is inherently stating that the game isn’t fun enough yet, which is the identifiable problem.
+So what is causing the game to not be fun?
 Is it too slow paced?
 Not challenging enough?
 Are the mechanics not engaging?
 Is the goal not compelling?
-These would be the problems you need to solve.
+These would be the specific problems you need to solve.
 And the more you can identify the root cause, the better.
 Do not move past this step until everyone believes there is a problem and you’ve identified it.

-Prove it Needs a Solution.
-You’ve identified a problem, but does it need to be solved?
+Prove It Needs a Solution: You’ve identified a problem, but does it need to be solved?
 Don’t assume that it does.
 Every game will ship with problems.
-Most of those problems weren’t big enough to require a solution.
+Most of those problems weren’t big enough to require solutions.
 They only caused minor frustrations or were barely noticed.
 It’s only a real problem if everyone agrees that it is.
 If they don’t, then don’t worry about the next step until you can convince them that the problem is big enough to need a solution.

-Build Your Design Goals.
-Once they’re convinced the problem needs a solution, you’ll want to built out your other design goals.
+Build Your Design Goals: Once the team is convinced the problem needs a solution, you’ll want to build out your other design goals.
 What else should the design include in order to ensure its success?
-These should be intentions that everyone can agree with that will help to narrow what we consider an optimal solution.
-The design goals could be to better sell the player fantasy, to ensure another specific problem doesn’t arise, and to drive players into our other systems A and B. Just like with the core problem, you should convince everyone of these goals before moving on.
+These should be intentions that everyone can agree will help narrow what is considered an optimal solution.
+The design goals could be to better sell the player fantasy, to ensure another specific problem doesn’t arise, and to drive players into other systems A and B. Just like with the core problem, you should convince everyone of these goals before moving on.

-Pitch the Optimal Solution.
-Now you must work with the team to design a solution and prove that it’s the optimal path forward.
+Pitch the Optimal Solution: Now you must work with the team to design a solution and prove that it’s the optimal path forward.
 Optimal means something different to every developer.
 An artist may think the current design requires too many assets to be considered optimal.
 An engineer may think it opens too many unknowns.
 A producer may think it’s too risky at this point in the project.
 To a game designer, optimal means it solves the problem without creating new issues, achieves the design goals, and brings the experience closer to the vision.
-Optimizing the design is a full team effort.
-But once the team agrees it’s the optimal solution, they will work hard to achieve it.
+Optimizing the design is a full team effort, and once the team agrees on an optimal solution, they will work hard to achieve it.

-If you follow those steps then building belief in a design should be simple.
-Just make sure you hit those beats in that exact order when presenting it:
+If you follow those steps, then building belief in a design should be simple.
+Just make sure you hit those beats in the exact order when presenting it:

 Here is the problem.
 It looks to be caused by X.